JuliaLinearAlgebra/ArnoldiMethod.jl/docs/src/index.md

 convergence criterion.

-## Status
-An overview of what we have, how it's done and what we're missing.

-### Implementation details
+## Implementation details

-- The method does not make assumptions about the type of the matrix; it is matrix-free.
-- Converged Ritz vectors are locked (or deflated).
-- We may do "purging" differently from ARPACK: in ArnoldiMethod.jl it is rather "unlocking", in the sense that converged but unwanted eigenvectors are retained in the search subspace instead of removed from it.
+- The method is "matrix-free", in the sense that only `mul!` needs to be implemented.
 - Important matrices and vectors are pre-allocated and operations on the Hessenberg matrix are in-place; Julia's garbage collector can sit back.
 - Krylov basis vectors are orthogonalized with repeated classical Gram-Schmidt